python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/03_guizero.md

 <i>Exercise #5:</i>
 Adding a Pushbutton.
   - Use the Pushbutton widget to make your app do something.
-  - The Pushbutton widget uses pre-built functions assigned by the command parameter to make something happen if you are unfamiliar with functions refer back to exercise ex_8a_turtle_and_functions.md
+  - The Pushbutton widget uses pre-built functions assigned by the `command` parameter to make something happen.
+If you are unfamiliar with functions, refer back to exercise ex_8a_turtle_and_functions.md
 <details><summary>Expand here for code.</summary>

 ```python3